-- They have been determined to be over-income; - If they continue to be over-income for 24 consecutive months (24-month grace period)-or upon HUD approval, 36 consecutive months (36-month grace period)-the family will no longer be eligible for public housing assistance but may remain in a public housing unit paying an alternate non-public housing rent; and - They may request a hearing within a reasonable timeframe if they dispute the determination that they are over-income.
+- They have been determined to be over-income. - If they continue to be over-income for 24 consecutive months (24-month grace period), the family will no longer be eligible for public housing assistance but may remain in a public housing unit paying an alternate non-public housing rent; and

+• They may request a hearing within a reasonable timeframe if they dispute the determination that they are over-income.